Play | Forming Words | Playing

 palindromic of course!

-The two blank tiles may be used as any letters.
+The two blank tiles, four in the Super Scrabble game, may be used as any letters.
 They look like this

 in your letter tray on the game page.
 To play a blank, you just type